 Other signs and symptoms of dehydration include:

 - infrequent urination

 - dark or bloody stool

 Semen contains many hormones.
-This includes many androgens like testosterone and some other steroid hormones intended to protect sperm as they travel through the acidic environment of the vagina.
-Your age, diet, and level of physical activity can all impact your hormone levels.
+This includes many androgens like testosterone and some other intended to protect sperm as they travel through the acidic environment of the vagina.
+Your age, , and can all impact your hormone levels.

 Hormonal imbalance can result in thickened semen, as well as irregularly shaped sperm.
 Irregular sperm shape can also contribute to your semen’s texture.

 Genital tract infections, especially bacterial infections, can make your semen thick.
 This is because they increase the number of white blood cells to the area.
 This can decrease how much semen you produce.
 It can also reduce sperm concentration in your semen and affect sperm shape.

 A 2003 study even suggests that the presence of infectious bacteria in your genital tract can cause white blood cells to attack sperm.
 This can influence the thickness of your semen.

 A also indicates that infectious bacteria can cause sperm to stick together.
 This also contributes to how thick your semen is.

 - difficulty urinating